 The kit is designed to detect DNA extracted from vaginal and/or perianal swabs.
 Different factors, such as the biological sample collection procedure, transport, storage, and sample processing time, are critical to ensure sample integrity and achieving optimal results.
 Vaginal and/or perianal specimens should be collected using a unique swab (ESwab®, Copan).
 Specimens should be tightly sealed in proper tubes or containers, correctly labelled, and then promptly transported to the laboratory.
 Collected samples should be tested as soon as possible.
 Inappropriate sample collection, handling and/or transport of specimens may result in a false result.
-Extracted nucleic acids constitute the starting material for the assay with NZYTech's Group B Streptococcus Real-time PCR Kit, IVD.
-NZYTech recommends the use of NZY Mag Viral RNA/DNA Isolation Kit, IVD (MD0488, NZYTech) for nucleic acids extraction, as this kit has been validated for the extraction of GBS clinical samples.
-Please ensure that DNA samples are suitable in terms of purity, concentration, and nucleic acid integrity.
+Extracted nucleic acids constitute the starting material for the assay with NZYtech' Group B Streptococcus Real-time PCR Kit, IVD.
+NZYtech recommends the use of one of the following magnetic bead technology-based nucleic acid purification kits: NZY Mag Viral RNA/DNA Isolation Kit, IVD (MD0488, NZYtech) or chemagic Pathogenic NA gDNA Kit H96 (PerkinElmer).
+In addition, nucleic acids extraction can be performed using silica-based spin columns, particularly the NZY Tissue gDNA Isolation kit (MB135, NZYtech).
+These three kits have been validated for the extraction of GBS clinical samples and subsequent detection using Group B Streptococcus Real-time PCR Kit, IVD.
+Silica-based DNA extraction methods can be more prone to contamination than automated extraction systems due to the manual handling of samples.
+Please ensure that cross-contaminations did not occur and that DNA samples are suitable in terms of purity, concentration, and nucleic acid integrity.
 Since ethanol is a strong inhibitor of real-time PCR, it is necessary to eliminate this component before elution of nucleic acids during the extraction process.
-NZYTech's kit contains an internal control that targets human DNA copurified with bacterial GBS DNA.
-Human DNA is amplified with the set of oligonucleotides (primers and probe) from the human $\beta$ -actin gene.
+NZYtech' kit contains an internal control that targets human DNA co-purified with bacterial GBS DNA.
+Human DNA is amplified with the set of oligonucleotides (primers and probe) from the human β-actin gene.
 The introduction of internal control is useful in assessing the efficiency of DNA extraction and isolation and/or in detecting the presence of potential inhibitors during sample processing.